Experimentally revealing anomalously large dipoles in a quantum-circuit dielectric

-To study individual TLSs, some modern probes have been developed to manipulate individual TLSs via adiabatic adjustments \textit{in situ} of applied strain or electric fields.
+Individual TLSs have been studied via adiabatic adjustments of electric fields, and adjustments of strain field.
 The external field changes the TLS asymmetry energy $\Delta$, which in turn modifies the TLS energy splitting $E=\sqrt{\Delta^{2}+\Delta^{2}_{0}}$, while the tunneling energy $\Delta_0$ is fixed.
-Using static strain and electric fields to tune TLSs in qubits or resonators provides a spectroscopy method to extract energy splittings~\cite{Grabovskij2012}, couplings to phonons~\cite{Grabovskij2012,Brehm2017}, dipole moments~\cite{Sarabi2016,Lisenfeld2019,Hung2021}, relaxation and decoherence rates~\cite{Lisenfeld2016} of individual TLSs, and recently even their locations~\cite{Bilmes2020,Bilmes2021}.
-These experiments probe TLSs in resonance with the device in equilibrium conditions at $\sim 5\,$GHz, corresponding to energies of $\sim 0.25\,k_{\rm B}$K, where $k_{\rm B}$ is the Boltzmann constant.
+Using static strain and electric fields to tune TLSs in qubits or resonators provides a spectroscopy method to extract energy splittings~\cite{Grabovskij2012}, couplings to phonons~\cite{Grabovskij2012,Brehm2017}, dipole moments~\cite{Sarabi2016,Lisenfeld2019,Hung2022}, relaxation and decoherence rates~\cite{Lisenfeld2016} of individual TLSs, and recently even their locations~\cite{Bilmes2020,Bilmes2021}.
+These experiments probe TLSs in resonance with the device in equilibrium conditions at $\sim 5\,$GHz, corresponding to energies of $\sim k_{\rm B}$(0.25K), where $k_{\rm B}$ is the Boltzmann constant.
 Consequently, good agreement with the STM predictions is found in the majority of the cases.